Kyleh2420/ESE224-MidtermProject/README.md

 2. Randomly generate a list of 25 numbers from 0-3.
 This will be the random encounters that happen when a user steps forward.
         * 0 - Nothing happens
         * 1 - Enemy Encounter.
 Enter Battle scene
-        ~~* 2 - Good random encounter.
-Ex: Player finds a treat or something and gains an extra HP.~~ ~~* 3 - Bad random encounter.
-Ex: Player trips over a rock and loses 1 hp.~~
         * 2 - Random encounter.
 Could be good or bad, will be generated randomly

 ## File Operations